hkrsnd/ml-pqgram/README.md

 ### Dependencies

-This tutorial depends on the following libraries:

-* PyTorch
+See the requirements file.

 Also, this code should be compatible with Python versions 3.x.

 ### Follow demo notebook

-You will see the metric learning result of test problem.
+You will see the metric learning result of the simple test problem.

 ## License